US Nanny Institute on September 22, 2020

 While you do not want to let the pandemic ruin your Halloween fun, you don’t want the scary season to become genuinely dangerous for little ghosts and ghouls.
 Everyone can still have fun.
 Keep in mind the CDC guidelines and wear masks and social distance whenever possible.
 Hand cleaning is also important.
 Carry hand sanitizers and/or wipes on outings and use them frequently after touching common surfaces.
 You may not need to sanitize after every house when trick or treating but set up a plan for every few houses to minimize risk.
 If you feel more comfortable wiping your groceries, you may want to wipe down the Halloween candy.

 This has been a challenging year and many children are missing their friends and familiar activities.
 Celebrating Halloween can be safely accomplished with a few precautionary actions.
+Nannies can learn more about how to provide better care for children by enrolling in a childcare certification program at the US Nanny Institute.

 The US Nanny Institute provides online childcare classes with certification programs based on a curriculum specifically designed to advance the skills of Nannies and Sitters.
 The Nanny Institute has over 30 college faculty with a passion for education and childcare, bringing them together to help childcare providers gain practical skills and qualifications that benefit their careers and the children in their care.